Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 \end{array}\right)
 \end{array}
 $$

-where the last line is the Jacobian of the similarity transformation.
+The last line is the Jacobian of the similarity transformation.

 ### Affine Motion